 - Higher chances of qualifying for a loan

 - Better chances to get a lower interest rate.

-- Business can manage the debt obligations in a better way.
+- Businesses can manage debt obligations in a better way.

-This has been a guide to DSCR Formula.
-Here we discuss formula to calculate Debt service coverage ratio using practical examples along with downloadable excel templates.
+This article has been a guide to the DSCR formula.
+Here we discuss the formula to calculate the debt service coverage ratio using practical examples and downloadable excel templates.
 You may learn more about Financial Analysis from the following articles –

 - Coverage RatioCoverage RatioThe coverage ratio indicates the company's ability to meet all of its obligations, including debt, leasing payments, and dividends, over any specified period.
 A higher coverage ratio indicates that the business is a stronger position to repay its debt.
 Popular coverage ratios include debt, interest, asset, and cash coverage.

 - Debt YieldDebt YieldDebt yield is a risk measure for mortgage lenders and measures how much a lender can recoup their funds in the case of default from its owner.
 The ratio evaluates the percentage return a lender can receive if the owner defaults on the loan and the lender decide to dispose of the mortgaged property.

 - Net Debt CalculationNet Debt CalculationDebt minus cash and cash equivalents equals net debt, which is the amount of debt a company has in comparison to its liquid assets.
 It is a metric that is used to evaluate a firm's financial liquidity and aids in determining if the company can meet its obligations by comparing liquid assets to total debt.